Adroiti/docs-for-code-review-tools/Cppcheck/invalidLengthModifierError.md

-Pattern: Invalid length modifier error
+Pattern: Invalid length modifier

 Issue: -

 ## Description

-`I` in format string (no. 1) is a length modifier and cannot be used without a conversion specifier.
+`I` in format string is a length modifier and cannot be used without a conversion specifier.

 ## Further Reading